ptabasso2/oteljavalab/section04/README.md

 ## Setting Semantic Attributes in Spans

-Before accessing the application container, ensure you're in the correct working directory.
+Let's connect to the application container, ensure you're in the correct working directory.

 ```bash
 [root@pt-instance-1:~/oteljavalab]$ docker exec -it springotel bash